 - Ice Queen: Both Raymond Shields and Larry Butz try to proposition her at various points in the game.
 Her reaction to both men is unenthusiastic to say the very least.

-- I Have Your Wife: She was forced to work against Edgeworth when Blaise and his goons kidnapped her adoptive son to force a Not Guilty verdict for Patricia Roland.
+- I Have Your Son: She was forced to work against Edgeworth when Blaise and his goons kidnapped her adoptive son to force a Not Guilty verdict for Patricia Roland.
 Though it turns out Blaise's goons are so dumb they accidentally kidnapped Blaise's son instead, and the one who actually kidnapped John wanted to force a Guilty verdict.

 - Informed Ability: Many people in the story call her extremely intelligent.
 However, just like any opponent in the series, she's prone to making rather stupid mistakes.

 - Inspector Javert: Determined to put an end to Edgeworth's career and have him replaced by Sebastian, of all people.
 It's all an act however, since she's just working through Blaise's behalf and later drops it when she has incriminating evidence to indict Blaise.